 Combustible, or explosive dust, is one of the greatest threats to industrial ventilation.
-Standardized by NFPA and enforced by OSHA, explosive dust guidelines are critical and, with expert oversight, many of the common factors attributing to its occurrence can be mitigated.
+Standardized by NFPA and enforced by OSHA, dust explosion prevention guidelines are critical and, with expert oversight, you can mitigate many of the common factors that cause dust explosions.

 In a recent Occupational Health & Safety article, the author shares six common mistakes that are known triggers for this dangerous and life-threatening event.